chandru89new/switch-case/readme.md

   [otherwise, (a: number, b: number) => a + b]
 )(2, 3);

-// typeof result = string
+// typeof result = number
 // typeof condition functions inside switchCase will be
 // (...args: number[]) => boolean
 // and typeof result functions inside switchCase will be